 \FigureInText{

 }

-Here, we have shown that the principal eigenvector among other eigenvectors of $C$-matrix seems to be a main contributor to minimize conformation energy.
-It is important to take notice that the principal eigenvector of $C$-matrix corresponds to the lower frequency normal modes of protein motion.
+Here, we have shown that the principal eigenvector among other eigenvectors of the $C$ matrix seems to be a main contributor to minimize the conformation energy.
+It is important to take notice that the principal eigenvector of the $C$ matrix corresponds to the lower-frequency normal modes of protein motion.
 Let us think about a Kirchhoff matrix that is defined as

 where $\delta_{ij}$ is a Kronecker's delta.
-The eigenvalue of the Kirchhoff matrix are equal to the square of normal mode angular frequency in a system in which $i$ and $j$th units are connected to each other by a spring with a spring constant equal to $\Delta_{ij}$.
-If contact number $n_i$ is equal to a constant $n_c$ irrespective of unit $i$, then the eigenvalue of the Kirchhoff matrix is equal to $n_c - \lambda_{\mu}$.
-In other words, in this case the principal eigenvector of $C$-matrix corresponding to the largest eigenvalue is equal to the eigenvector of the Kirchhoff matrix corresponding to the smallest eigenvalue, that is, the lowest frequency normal mode corresponding to a motion that leads to the large conformational change\CITE{T:96}.
-In actual proteins, contact number $n_i$ depends on unit $i$, and then the correspondence between the eigenvectors of $C$-matrix and the Kirchhoff matrix would become vague, but it will be expected that the principal eigenvector of $C$-matrix belongs to a subspace consisting of lower frequency normal modes.
+The eigenvalue of the Kirchhoff matrix is equal to the square of normal mode angular frequency in a system in which $i$th and $j$th units are connected to each other by a spring with a spring constant equal to $\Delta_{ij}$.
+If the contact number $n_i$ is equal to a constant $n_c$ irrespective of unit $i$, then the eigenvalue of the Kirchhoff matrix is equal to $n_c - \lambda_{\mu}$.
+In other words, in this case the principal eigenvector of the $C$ matrix corresponding to the largest eigenvalue is equal to the eigenvector of the Kirchhoff matrix corresponding to the smallest eigenvalue --- that is, the lowest-frequency normal mode corresponding to a motion that leads to a large conformational change\CITE{T:96}.
+In actual proteins, the contact number $n_i$ depends on the unit $i$, and then the correspondence between the eigenvectors of the $C$ matrix and the Kirchhoff matrix would become vague, but it will be expected that the principal eigenvector of the $C$ matrix belongs to a subspace consisting of lower-frequency normal modes.